 Our year runs from January 1st to December 31st, and the annual dues are only $10.
 During December, the five officers, President, First Vice and Second Vice Presidents, Secretary and Treasurer as well as members of the Board of Governors are elected and installed.
 Our Chaplain is an annual appointment, usually the President's choice, and takes office here with the others.

-In summation, we support Irem Shrine, donate to the Children's Hospital, support each other and have FUN.
+In summation, we support Irem Shrine, donate to the Children's Hospital, support each other, and have FUN.
 Why not come out and join us?
-There is a membership application on this website, so download it, fill it out and join today!
+There is a membership application on this website, so download it, fill it out, and join today!
 We do have a good time; you will also.

-Memberships are $25 per year or $500 for lifetime.
+Memberships are $25 per year or $500 for a lifetime.
 There is a one-time initiation fee of $25 (waived for lifetime memberships).
 You must be an Irem Shriner to join.

-We do not have work days like many other clubs.
+We do not have workdays like many other clubs.
 We simply ask for help when we need it and always get many volunteers.

 Members are allowed to bring a shooting guest.
 The guest does not have to be a Shriner but must fill out and sign the guest waiver in the shed prior to shooting.

 We have a monthly meeting, on the third (3rd) Wednesday of every month, rain or shine at 7 pm in the main clubhouse.

 If you are a member of Irem and wish to join, simply fill out the membership application completely and mail with appropriate payment to the address listed.

 The Camel Puffers Cigar Club